-Sub-Category 1:
+Category 1: Sub-Category 1:

-14020 home and/or vehicle accessibility adaptation
+14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations

-Sub-Category 2:
+Category 2: Sub-Category 2:

-Sub-Category 3:
+Category 3: Sub-Category 3:

-Sub-Category 4:
+Category 4: Sub-Category 4:

+Service Definition (Scope):

 Covered Home and Vehicle Modifications are physical modifications to the person's home or vehicle that directly address the person's medical or remedial need.
 Covered modifications must be necessary to provide for the health, welfare, or safety of the person and enable the person to function with greater independence in the home or vehicle.